higorvaz/pavucontrol-dev/README.md

 Mirror of the PulseAudio Volume Control application (for bug reports and pull requests go to the website!)

-## New implementation of Linux PavUControl
+## New implementation of Linux PAVuControl

 ### I'm trying to create a cross-platform application in order to totally control, flatten and equalize audio sound.